The Pirates’ 10 Most Memorable Games

 Four games into the 1979 World Series, the positive vibes of the stirring regular season before had seemed to grind to a halt.
 On the morning of Game Five, the Pirates were a game away from elimination—and Pittsburgh manager Chuck Tanner received news that his mother had passed away.
 But the Pirates, a collection of talented players molded together as family by the team’s clubhouse leader and minister of sunshine Willie Stargell, fought back against the Orioles and forged a deciding seventh game in enemy territory at Baltimore.

 In the deciding game, Rich Dauer’s leadoff home run in the third inning gave the Orioles a 1-0 lead, but in the sixth, Stargell—who had already doubled twice but failed to score—did it all himself by slamming a two-run home run over the right-field fence and outfielder Ken Singleton, whose dejected reaction seemed to presage the doom coming to the Orioles.
-The Pirates survived a major Oriole threat in the eighth when side-armed reliever Kent Tekulve—then one of the game’s best out of the bullpen—got star Oriole slugger Eddie Murray to fly out with the bags loaded to end the inning.
-In the ninth, the Bucs added two insurance runs—the latter tallied when Bill Robinson became the second straight batter hit by Oriole pitching, forcing in a run.
+The Pirates survived a major Oriole threat in the eighth when side-armed reliever Kent Tekulve—then one of the game’s best out of the bullpen—got star Orioles slugger Eddie Murray to fly out with the bags loaded to end the inning.
+In the ninth, the Bucs added two insurance runs—the latter tallied when Bill Robinson became the second straight batter hit by Orioles pitching, forcing in a run.
 Given breathing room, Tekulve pitched as if he didn’t need it, retiring the side in order to give the Pirates their second world title in nine seasons—and their last to date.

 October 15, 1925: Slogging to Triumph